ferhat-hachemi/mystipass/README.md

 # 🔐 Mystipass

+###### 🚧  This project is currently under active development.
+Features and functionality may change as it evolves.

 **mystipass** is a simple and secure command-line password manager written in Java using Spring Shell.
 Store, retrieve, and manage your credentials locally with encryption.